 The Barbados Labour Party (BLP), which developed out of the trade unions, was set up under the leadership of Grantley Adams, and began working for economic improvement and the extension of political rights.
 The BLP, led first by Adams, and after 1958 by Dr Hugh Cummins, gained a majority in the House of Assembly between 1944 and 1961.
 In 1955 a split in the BLP led to the formation of the Democratic Labour Party (DLP), led by Errol Barrow, who won the 1962 elections.

 Thus, by 1957, Barbados had virtual self-government under a democratic system, a status formally recognised in 1961.
 Barbados had been a member of the Federation of the West Indies, set up in 1958.
 When the Federation was dissolved in 1962, the Barbados Government announced its intention to seek independence separately.
 Arrangements were agreed at a constitutional conference in London, and Barbados became an independent sovereign state within the Commonwealth on 30 November 1966.

 The DLP was in power from 1966 to 1976, and the BLP from 1976 to 1986, led by Tom Adams, Sir Grantley Adams’s son.
 In 1986 the DLP, still led by Errol Barrow, won a decisive election victory, maintaining its majority in the 1991 elections.
 This was despite a breakaway movement by DLP dissidents who formed a new National Democratic Party (NDP) but failed to win any seats in the 1991 elections.
-Erskine Sandiford became prime minister in June 1987 after the death of Barrow.
+Erskine Sandiford became Prime Minister in June 1987 after the death of Barrow.
 Sandiford and the DLP were ousted in September 1994 by the BLP led by Owen Arthur.
-The BLP won 19 seats (48.3% of the vote), the DLP eight and NDP one.
+The BLP won 19 seats (48.3 per cent of the vote), the DLP eight and NDP one.